justa8866/spa/README.md

 [X] You should use the below API endpoint to display the paginated list of products.

-[] At the top of the view, there should be text input, which allows the user to filter results by id.
+[X] At the top of the view, there should be text input, which allows the user to filter results by id.
 The input should accept only numbers, other signs should not even appear.

 [X] Below this input user should see a table displaying the following items’
 properties: id, name, and year.
 Additionally, the background colour of each row should be taken from the colour property.
 After clicking on a row a modal should be displayed and should present all item data.
 The table should display 5 items per page.
 Under the table, there should be a pagination component, which allows switching between pages with “next” and “previous” arrows.

 [X] Please remember about handling situations when API endpoint returns a 4XX or 5XX error.
 In such a case the user should be informed about the error.

-[] Your app should start after running npm install & npm start.
+[X] Your app should start after running npm install & npm start.

+[] Add unit tests

 # Getting Started with Create React App